kylelaughlin/ruby-prompt__number/lib/numbers.md

 a block of code to run x times.
 An example would be if we wrote 3.times {print "Hello"} returns "HelloHelloHello".
 The '*' operator signifies multiplication.
 We can get the same result of the exammple above by writing "Hello" * 3.
 The difference comes when we replace the 'print "Hello"' in the 'times' example above with something more complex.

+# Do operators behave differently if you use them with integers as opposed to with floats?
+What if it is an integer and a float?

+If you use any of the opeartors discussed in this section with two integers the result will be an integer.
+This makes sense with most of the operators but with division it doesn't seem to add up (operator pun!).
+If we took 10 / 3 on a calculator it doesn't come out to a whole number.
+In ruby the result will be 3.
+When using two integers, division will result in how many whole times the second integer fits into the first.
+In the case of 10 / 3, 3 only goes into 10, three times.

+If we use two floats the result of any operator will be a float.
+Even if these two floats represent what could be an integer, such as 12.0 or 5.0), the result would be a float.

+When using an integer and a float when performing an operation the result will be a float.
+It does not matter if the integer or float comes first.
+The integer is casted to a float (as you put it, promoted to a float) in order for the operation to take place with like number types.

+With any operator if two integers are used, the result will be an integer.
+If an integer or a float is used, the result will be a float.
+This is so irregardless of the order (integer * float or float * integer).
+If two floats are used, the result will always be a float.